Austin-Wise/capstone-project-Austin-Wise/docs/BusinessPlan.md

 _As an example, 200,000 monthly views, 700 of whom click on an advertisement yields 25$ per click, which equals $175 per month._

 While the market has no shortage of news applications, this can be compared to the Robinhood application for investing.
-The unique value proposition found with Ticker Tape is similar to that of Robinhood - simplicity.
+The unique value proposition found with TKR Prism is similar to that of Robinhood - simplicity.
 Adding value to this niche market may create a competitive advantage over Feedly, who between 2013 and 2015 saw a 900% userbase increase, or 50,000 subscribers.
 A "ballpark" estimate could be a conversion rate of 30% from Feedly's "Finance" userbase / year, provided our service is _cheaper_ and _more efficient_.
 Growth Rate may not see the first-mover advantage, however provided that the service would snowball within investment communities, the application could see a rapid increase to 75,000 users by end of year one.

 [RSS FEEDS and Feedly](https://www.makeuseof.com/tag/rss-dead-look-numbers/)